 Kale is a container gardener’s dream.
-It’s hardy, trouble-free when it comes to pests (more or less), tolerant of poor soil, and incredibly nutritious.
+It’s hardy, resistant to pests and diseases (more or less), tolerant of poor soil, and incredibly nutritious.

 - Kale is very unfussy and doesn’t need high nutrition.
 Any store-bought mix will be fine.

-- Alternatively, for a DIY mix, combine 1 part compost, 1 part coir or peat and 1 part perlite or composted bark.
+- Alternatively, for a DIY mix, combine one part compost, one part coir or peat, and one part perlite or composted bark.
 Add a little slow-release fertiliser or an equivalent amendment.

 - Ensure that your mix has a near-neutral pH.
 Kale doesn’t like acidic conditions.
 Add a tablespoon of lime if using peat.